kharchenkolab/conos/vignettes/walkthrough.md

     ## local pairs local pairs  done
     ## building graph ..done

-re-generate the embedding and visualize the sample distribution
+We can re-generate the embedding and visualize the sample distribution
 again:

 ``` r